 -Adjustment and acculturation/expat issues

 It is a common misconception that those who seek therapy must be experiencing emotional distress.
 Therapy can also benefit those who simply wish to learn more about oneself and to grow personally, socially, or spiritually.
-Increase insight, self-acceptance, and self-compassion are all potential therapy goals as well.
+Increased insight, self-acceptance, gratitude, and self-compassion are all potential therapy goals.

 Therapy can be a personal opportunity to receive support and experience growth during challenging times in life.
-It can help you to identify goals and potential solutions to problems, which cause emotional turmoil.
-It can also help you to improve communication and coping skills, strengthen self-esteem, and promote behavioral changes.
-Therapy can help one deal with many personal topics in life such as, but not limited to:
+Very few of us are given the tools and information that contribute to a satisfying, peaceful life.
+Therapy can be an opportunity to truly get to know and understand yourself.
+It can help one deal with many personal topics in life such as, but not limited to:

 "Between stimulus and response there is a space.
 In that space is our power to choose our response.